3o14/pine-ui-kit/README.md

 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'feat: add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

 ## License

 This project is licensed under the [MIT License](LICENSE) — feel free to use it in your projects!

----

 <div align="center">
-  <p>Built with ❤️ for the design systems community</p>
   <p>
     <a href="https://3o14.github.io/pine-ui-kit/">Documentation</a> •
     <a href="https://github.com/3o14/pine-ui-kit">GitHub</a> •